zeromq/libzmq/builds/android/README.md

 ## CI build

-Basically, it will call build.sh once, for each Android target.
+Basically, it will call `build.sh` once, for each Android target.

 This script accepts the same configuration variables, but some are set with different default values.
-For instance, the dependencies are not downloaded or cloned in /tmp/tmp-deps, but inside LIBZMQ clone.
+For instance, the dependencies are not downloaded or cloned in `/tmp/tmp-deps, but inside LIBZMQ clone.

-It can be used in the same way than build.sh
+It can be used in the same way as build.sh

     export XXX=xxx
     export YYY=yyy